-Gary Prado is an associate in Ropes & Gray’s corporate practice group.
-He is also an active supporter of many civic and charitable organizations serving the Boston community.
+Gary Prado is an associate in Ropes & Gray's corporate practice group.
+Gary is also an active supporter of many civic and charitable organizations dedicated to providing opportunities for underprivileged children in Boston.

 As a student at Suffolk University Law School, Gary was recognized for his leadership and contribution to the law school’s community with the Massachusetts Black Judges Conference Book Award and the Suffolk University Law School Dean’s Public Citizenship Award.
 He was also a fellow in the Marshall-Brennan Constitutional Literacy Project, where he co-taught Constitutional Law at the Jeremiah E. Burke High School in Dorchester, MA.
 Following law school, Gary served as a law clerk at the United States Court of Appeals for the Third Circuit and the Supreme Court of Rhode Island.